teruyi/hello/description.md

 If the pattern does not contain a slash /, Git treats it as a shell glob pattern and checks for a match against the pathname relative to the location of the .gitignore file (relative to the toplevel of the work tree if not from a .gitignore file).

-Otherwise, Git treats the pattern as a shell glob suitable for consumption by fnmatch(3) with the FNM_PATHNAME flag: wildcards in the pattern will not match a / in the pathname.
-For example, "Documentation/*.html" matches "Documentation/git.html" but not "Documentation/ppc/ppc.html" or "tools/perf/Documentation/perf.html".
+Otherwise, Git treats the pattern as a shell glob suitable for consumption by `fnmatch(3)` with the FNM_PATHNAME flag: wildcards in the pattern will not match a / in the pathname.
+For example, "`Documentation/*.html`" matches "`Documentation/git.html`" but not "`Documentation/ppc/ppc.html`" or "`tools/perf/Documentation/perf.html`".

 A leading slash matches the beginning of the pathname.
-For example, "/*.c" matches "cat-file.c" but not "mozilla-sha1/sha1.c".
+For example, "`/*.c`" matches "`cat-file.c`" but not "`mozilla-sha1/sha1.c`".

 ####Notes

-The purpose of gitignore files is to ensure that certain files not tracked by Git remain untracked.
-To stop tracking a file that is currently tracked, use git rm --cached.
+The purpose of `.gitignore` files is to ensure that certain files not tracked by Git remain untracked.
+To stop tracking a file that is currently tracked, use `git rm --cached`.

 ###Git Best Practises